EU Hopes To Resolve Disagreements With US Stemming From Inflation Reduction Act - Michel - UrduPoint

 MOSCOW (UrduPoint News / Sputnik - 18th January, 2023) The European Union is hoping for a positive outcome on dialogue concerning the US Inflation Reduction Act (IRA), which is a point of disagreement between the bloc and the United States, European Council President Charles Michel said on Wednesday.

 "We sincerely hope the dialogue with American friends will lead to concrete positive results.
-Let's be clear, in my opinion, European companies must be able to benefit from the same conditions as Canadian and Mexican companies," Michel said at a plenary session of the European Parliament.
+Let's be clear, in my opinion, European companies must be able to benefit from the same conditions as Canadian and Mexican companies.
+But dear colleagues, we must look reality squarely in the face.
+Our American ally is embracing a massive state aid policy and China continues to invest state money in its technology sector," Michel said at a plenary session of the European Parliament.

 The European Council president noted that the EU and the US were close allies but even allies have differences, which is the case with the IRA.